 If it does, relax.
 You don’t have to change your life today.
 But you owe it to yourself and those you care about to do some thinking as you head into the New Year.
 To make a conscious decision to live more intentionally, one step at a time.

 Because to help ensure you are moving in the right direction, you need a road map, and building a plan can help you chart your journey and stay on track.
-Then, you take it a day at a time, focus on progress and not perfection, and keep taking the next right steps.
+Then, you take it a day at a time, focus on progress and not perfection, and keep taking the next right steps one day at a time.

 Here are 5 guidelines to help you achieve the right balance in your approach:

-- Decide that living more intentionally is important – Life is a journey, and your job is to seek the right direction using God as your guide.
+- Decide that living more intentionally is important – You only get one life, so it makes sense to be a good steward of the time you are given.
+Life is a journey, and your job is to seek the right direction using God as your guide.
 Look for your role in God’s larger story and identify a set of Values to guide you and a Vision for your life to inspire your efforts.

-- Build a life plan and update it each year – Take a few hours—or just 60 minutes—each year to build or update your Life Plan.
-In that process, clarify and prioritize the Objectives or life improvement areas to focus on to give you more direction over the next 12 months.
+- Build a life plan and update it each year – Take a few hours—or at least just 60 minutes—each year to build or update your Life Plan.
+In that process, clarify and prioritize the Objectives or life improvement areas that you should focus on to give you more direction over the next 12 months.

-- Plan your calendar wisely each week – Starting first by looking at your Life Plan, determine what Commitments you will make and schedule time for them during the week.
+- Plan your calendar wisely each week – Starting first by looking briefly back at the Life Plan you created, determine what Commitments you will make and schedule time for them during the week.
 Include first the areas that are most important in your life, even if they are not urgent.

-- Live in the moment – As you move through the day, keep your eyes open for treasures (small blessings), epiphanies (new ideas), victories (over weaknesses), and miracles (divine intervention) and enjoy them.
-Pause to make good choices and keep taking the next right steps.
+- Live in the moment – As you move through the day, keep your eyes open for treasures (small blessings), epiphanies (new ideas), victories (good choices or temptations avoided), and miracles (divine intervention) and enjoy them.
+Each time you adjust what you’re doing, pause to evaluate and pray about your choices and keep taking the next right steps.

 You don’t have to change your life today, just keep moving in the right direction one step at a time.
 You don’t have to be perfect, just give it your best shot, allow yourself some grace along the way, and enjoy the journey.
 Learn to live life better by taking the next right steps.

-But for this approach to living more intentionally to make a difference in your life, there is a critical step you must take: the next one!
+But for this way of living more intentionally to make a difference in your life, there is a key step you must take: the next one!

 “Life is a journey.
 Seek the right direction using God as your guide.
 Make wise choices and take the next right step.”
 (STEPS Principles as taken from “The Meaning of the Journey”)